How to make video intros for YouTube

 5 tips to help you make amazing intros and end screens for your videos.

-Creating videos is a complex task considering you have to manage various aspects of the process, from the creation of scripts, recording, and editing, to managing a YouTube channel.
+Creating videos is a complex task considering you have to manage various aspects of the process, from the creation of scripts, recording, and editing, to managing a YouTube channel, and, of course, you have to make a video intro that reflects all you and your business represent.

-In this post, I’ll show you why it’s important to think about your videos’ intros and give you a few tips on how to grab your audience’s attention from the start.
+In this post, we’ll show you why it’s important to think about your videos’ intros and give you a few tips on how to grab your audience’s attention from the start.

 Check it out.